QSSRHelper/QSSRHelper/README.md

 # Note
 The construction about this package is far from complete.
 I put it here is because it used in my paper(haven't publised), and I think it's better to publish the code so that it give a way to check the correctness.

+# license
+This software is covered by the GNU General Public License 3.

+Copyright (C) 2021 ShuangHong Li